-Working-from-home: 'We get more done in the office'
+Working from home: 'We get more done in the office'

 But Andrew Monk of VSA Capital called the rules frustrating and inconsistent.

-The new government guidance brings England in line with Scotland, Wales and Northern Ireland.
+The new government guidance brings England into line with Scotland, Wales and Northern Ireland.

 But Mr Monk, who employs 20 people in London, said he had spent "a lot of time" making sure his office was safe and all of his staff had come back.

-He said most were happier to be in because it was "good for their lives but also good for the business as well".
+He said most were happier to be in, because it was "good for their lives, but also good for the business as well".

 'Clear proof'